eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `assets` - (Computed) - [assets](#assets) - Assets is alternative locations for files and containers; the API under construction, will remove this comment once this API is fully functional.
 - `iam` - (Computed) - [iam_spec](#iam_spec) - IAM field adds control over the IAM security policies applied to resources.
 - `encryption_config` - (Computed) - Bool - EncryptionConfig controls if encryption is enabled.
-- `disable_subnet_tags` - (Computed) - Bool - DisableSubnetTags controls if subnets are tagged in AWS.
+- `tag_subnets` - (Computed) - Bool - TagSubnets controls if tags are added to subnets to enable use by load balancers (AWS only).
+Default: true.
 - `use_host_certificates` - (Computed) - Bool - UseHostCertificates will mount /etc/ssl/certs to inside needed containers.<br />This is needed if some APIs do have self-signed certs.
 - `sysctl_parameters` - (Computed) - List(String) - SysctlParameters will configure kernel parameters using sysctl(8).
 When<br />specified, each parameter must follow the form variable=value, the way<br />it would appear in sysctl.conf.
 - `rolling_update` - (Computed) - [rolling_update](#rolling_update) - RollingUpdate defines the default rolling-update settings for instance groups.